kellyjwallace/cowlogdata/README.md

 CowLog: http://cowlog.org/cowlog3/<br>

 ## install
-Copy and paste everything that looks `like this` into R
+copy and paste everything that looks `like this` into R

 `if (!"devtools" %in% installed.packages()) install.packages("devtools"); library(devtools)`